yerosick/project/readme.md

 ## 5. Conclusion

-This project demonstrates the effectiveness of unsupervised clustering in segmenting islands based on happiness-driven features in the world of Euphoria.
+By the way, our project demonstrates the effectiveness of unsupervised clustering in segmenting islands based on happiness-driven features in the world of Euphoria.
 K-Means and MiniBatch K-Means revealed four meaningful groups that can guide digital travelers in selecting their ideal destination.

 While DBSCAN was less effective on this dataset, future directions could include:
 - Trying hierarchical clustering or Gaussian Mixture Models.